choerodon/iam-service/README.md

 * [Change Log](./CHANGELOG.zh-CN.md)

-## Reporting Issues

-If you find any shortcomings or bugs, please describe them in the [issue](https://github.com/choerodon/choerodon/issues/new?template=issue_template.md).

 ## How to Contribute

 Pull requests are welcome!
 [Follow](https://github.com/choerodon/choerodon/blob/master/CONTRIBUTING.md) to know for more information on how to contribute.